Tozturk18/Hot-Chocolate/README.md

 ## Usage
 <p style="text-align: justify">
 In the Examples folder, you can find a few apps that showcase the functionalities of Hot Chocolate.
 These are very simple examples such as Pong, Tetris, and Pac-Man.
 There are also some simple 3D examples too.
-I will be building a Minecraft replica of this eventually.
+I will be building a Minecraft replica using Hot Chocolate eventually.
 </p>

 ### Running the program